DOL ADMINISTRATIVE POLICIES RELATED TO STATE-ADMINISTERED PAYROLL-DEDUCTION IRAs AND ERISA-COVERED PLANS

 All the latest updates can be found on the DOL EBSA's new website.

 On November 18, 2015, Interpretive Bulletin 2015-02 “regarding certain state laws designed to expand the retirement savings options available to their private sector workers through ERISA-covered retirement plans” was issued and effective immediately.

 For summary of the issues addressed by DOL in the final rule, the new proposed rule, and the existing Interpretive Bulletin, see Groom Law Group’s August 29, 2016 memo.

 States as Innovators

-On May 10, 2016, Maryland became the latest state to enact a retirement program for private sector workers.
-It joins New Jersey (2016), Oregon (2015), Washington (2015), Illinois (2015), Massachusetts (2012) and California (2012) already implementing their own programs.
+On May 27, 2016, Connecticut became the latest state to enact a retirement program for private sector workers.
+It joins Maryland (2016), New Jersey (2016), Oregon (2015), Washington (2015), Illinois (2015), Massachusetts (2012) and California (2012) already implementing their own programs.
 Since 2012, at least 30 states have considered proposals to study or establish state sponsored plans.

 By David Morse The U.S. Department of Labor (DOL) recently issued a proposed rule…

 Comparison of Retirement Plan Design Features, by State: California, Illinois, Oregon, Maryland and Connecticut…

 View Our Presentation to the World Economic Forum on the U.S. Policy and Legislative…